joshherkness/AR-Top/README.md

 4. Set the Edit > Project Settings > Player > Other Settings > Identification >
    Bundle Identifier to `artop.oakland.edu`.
 5. Ensure all dependencies are installed.
-6. Ensure the __Login__ scene is selected.
-7. Connect your iOS device.
+6. Connect your iOS device.
-8. File > Build and run
+7. File > Build and run

 ### Install TextMeshPro